kckarnige/OculusKillSwitch/README.md

 <h3 align="center"><i>"Kill the lights till you need them again."</i>

-Toggle Oculus Killer and play your Oculus games how Zuck intended.</h3>
+For those who have Oculus and SteamVR games that want to enjoy both libraries.</h3>

 <br>